Thermal Properties of Plastics | The Ultimate Guide

 What plastic is the best thermal insulator?

-Polybenzimidazole (PBI) is the leading engineering thermoplastic in terms of its exceptional heat and wear resistance, strength, and mechanical property stability.
+Polybenzimidazole (PBI) is the leading engineering thermoplastic with exceptional heat and wear resistance, strength, and mechanical property stability.
 PBI fibers are also noteworthy for their lack of a known melting point, non-flammable nature, and inability to adhere to other plastics.

 Does plastic hold heat better than metal?

-Metals typically have high thermal conductivity and are more responsive to changes in temperature in their environment compared to plastics or foams.
+Metals typically have high thermal conductivity and are more responsive to temperature changes in their environment than plastics or foams.
 In contrast, plastics are considered insulators and respond very slowly to changes in the surrounding temperature.

 Final Words